 B I O G R A P H Y

 Jonathan was appointed Principal Flute of the Estonian National Opera Orchestra at age twenty-four, whilst still a student at the Hochschule für Musik Freiburg.
-During his seven year tenure, he performed over forty opera and ballet productions.
-He has appeared as a guest principal flute with the Turku and Tampere Philharmonic Orchestras (Finland) and has performed with the Australian Chamber Orchestra, Nordic Symphony Orchestra and MDR Leipzig Radio Symphony Orchestra under the baton of conductors such as Sir Mark Elder, Neeme Järvi and Leif Segersterm.
-Orchestral engagements and recitals have seen him perform in concert halls and opera houses in Australia, Finland, Estonia, Latvia, Belarus, Poland, Germany, Austria, The Netherlands, Switzerland, Portugal and England, performing at the Lucerne Festival, Audi Sommerkonzerte and BBC Proms.
+During his seven year tenure, he performed over forty opera and ballet productions and appeared as concerto soloist with the orchestra.
+Whilst in Estonia he performed regularly as a guest principal flute with the Turku Philharmonic and Tampere Philharmonic Orchestras (Finland), and most recently as guest principal flute with the Opera Australia Orchestra at the Sydney Opera House.
+He has performed with the Australian Chamber Orchestra, Queensland Symphony Orchestra, Helsinki Philharmonic Orchestra, Nordic Symphony Orchestra and MDR Leipzig Radio Symphony Orchestra under the direction of conductors such as Sir Mark Elder, Neeme Järvi, Paavo Järvi, Richard Tognetti, Klaus Mäkelä and Leif Segerstam.
+Orchestral engagements and recitals have seen him perform in concert halls in Australia, Finland, Estonia, Latvia, Belarus, Poland, Germany, Austria, The Netherlands, Switzerland, Portugal and England, performing at the Lucerne Festival, Tallinn Chamber Music Festival (Estonia), Festival Archipel Switzerland, Audi Sommerkonzerte and BBC Proms.

-Born in Newcastle, Australia, Jonathan completed his early musical training at the Queensland Conservatorium (Australia), followed by further performance studies at the Hochschule für Musik Freiburg (Germany) and the Haute École de Musique Genève (Switzerland).
+Born in Newcastle, Jonathan completed his early musical training in Australia at the Queensland Conservatorium (2005-2008), followed by further performance studies in Germany at the Hochschule für Musik Freiburg (2010-2012) and in Switzerland at the Haute École de Musique Genève (2015-2019).
 He is an alumnus of the Lucerne Festival Academy, Australian Youth Orchestra, AISOI (Australia), and the Sydney Symphony Sinfonia.
-His principal teachers include Gerhard Mallon and Sally Walker (Australia), Felix Renggli (Germany) and Jacques Zoon (Switzerland).
+His principal teachers were Gerhard Mallon, Sally Walker, Felix Renggli and Jacques Zoon.